-The favorable exchange rate makes national airfare affordable for most travellers, although it is by far the most expensive way of travelling.
+The favorable exchange rate makes national airfare affordable for most travelers, although it is usually the most expensive way of traveling.
 It should also be noted that some airlines charge higher prices for foreign tourists than for residents.
 While this practice is legal in Argentina, many foreigners understandably feel overcharged and discriminated against.

 Buses are available with different levels of comfort, but most tourists choose the top categories cama suite or cama-ejecutivo for longer trips, which ensure a comfortable night at still very affordable prices.
 However, when you are on a really tight budget or would like to travel as most locals do, you can choose the basic semi-cama or común categories.
 For more details on what level of comfort to expect see our summary about comfort classes.

-For the cheaper buses in Argentina it is a good idea to bring food, drinks, toilet paper and also ear plugs, in case you are annoyed by loud videos.
-Note that you may well be the only english-speaking person on board.
+For the cheaper buses in Argentina it is a good idea to bring food, drinks, and also ear plugs, in case you are annoyed by loud videos.
+Note that you may well be the only English-speaking person on board.
 The more luxurious buses will offer anything you need, but air conditioning can be strong, so take a sweater with you.
-Buses are quite reliable and leave on time, so don't be late assuming south-american carelessness.
+Buses are quite reliable and leave on time, so don't be late assuming South-American carelessness.

 When choosing your travel time, make sure you will have daylight while passing through interesting landscapes.
 One of the key advantages of traveling by bus is the possibility to enjoy the varying views and to get a feeling for the landscapes and their vast expanses.
 This is especially true for Argentina, where the endless pampas and the mystic fascination of Patagonia will not be accessible to travelers hopping from airport to airport.